Bond Street Station Upgrade

-The station upgrade will include a new Ticket Hall opening on to Marylebone Lane, a new escalator and passageway to the north end of the Jubilee line platform, a new Step Free Access (SFA) route of lifts and passageways to all platforms and a new congestion relief passageway between the Jubilee line and the Central line.
-The Project includes works for Crossrail, Cooling the Tube and development of the frame for the new Over Site Development (OSD) building on 354-358 Oxford Street which was demolished to make a working site.
+The Bond Street Station Upgrade project has provided much-enhanced capacity at this key transport interchange in the heart of London.
+The station upgrade included a new Ticket Hall opening on to Marylebone Lane and a new escalator and passageway to the north end of the Jubilee line platform.
+A new Step Free Access (SFA) route of lifts and passageways to all platforms and a new congestion relief passageway between the Jubilee line and the Central line were also incorporated.
+The Project included works for Crossrail, Cooling the Tube and development of the frame for the new Over Site Development (OSD) building on 354-358 Oxford Street; demolished to make a working site.

-• Ongoing Construction advice
+• Ongoing Construction advice,

-• Programme support
+• Programme support,

-• Instrumentation and Monitoring advice
+• Instrumentation and Monitoring advice,

-• Interface Management with London Underground
+• Interface Management with London Underground.

-• Tunnel Engineering management
+• Tunnel Engineering management,

-• Surveying and Monitoring management
+• Surveying and Monitoring management,

-• Provision of SCL shift engineers to manage the site works
+• Provision of SCL shift engineers to manage the site works,

-• Requirements and Handover management
+• Requirements and Handover management.

-- Tunnel Engineering management of all the tunnel processes and complex temporary works designs, including setting up the Emergency Preparedness Plans
+- Tunnel Engineering management of all the tunnel processes and complex temporary works designs, including setting up the Emergency Preparedness Plans.

-- Introduction of Amberg tunnel software to enable the complex SCL tunnels to be built with maximum efficiency
+- Introduction of Amberg tunnel software to enable the complex SCL tunnels to be built with maximum efficiency.